Revisiting thermodynamics in computation and information theory: Thermodynamics arrow of time for computer

 It should be kept in mind that the interaction is analyzed very long before the future boundary condition and also when the system comes out of thermalization.

-Schulman in his work~\cite{a20}, have considered computer as an open system and have argued from the Landauer's Principle that one can align the computational arrow and the thermodynamic arrow of time.
+Schulman in his work~\cite{schulman2005computer}, has considered the computer as an open system and has argued from Landauer's Principle that one can align the computational arrow and the thermodynamic arrow of time.
 Now we will analyze the computation arrow for the universe with increasing as well as decreasing entropy.
-Though it seems intuitive that it violates the Landauer's principle it will be shown that the approach taken in the formalism doesn't violate the Landauer's Principle, and there is no such alignment between the computational arrow of time and the thermodynamic arrow of time.
+Though it seems intuitive that it violates Landauer's principle it will be shown that the approach taken in the formalism doesn't violate Landauer's Principle, and there is no such alignment between the computational arrow of time and the thermodynamic arrow of time.